colorful line illustration of young people holding phones

 #2 Gen Z is Willingly Loyal to Brands (assuming your brand offers the best overall deals)

 Loyal to brands?
-In 2020?
-I know we can’t exactly say the same about millennials who are value-driven, or gen xers who may be providing financial support to both their boomer parents and their adult millennial kids.
-With these post-millennials, you have a higher chance of snagging loyal customers — but only if you can align with their expectations (and slim personal budgets).
+In 2023?
+Yah.
+With post-millennials, you have a pretty good chance of snagging loyal customers — but only if you can align with their expectations (and slim personal budgets).

 Gen Zers are looking at your brand’s mission, product quality, and service before committing.
 So, you’re going to need to fine-tune these areas if you want their ongoing business.

-• 60 percent of Gen Zs are happy to be associated with their brand of choice.
+• 60 percent of Gen Z consumers are happy to be associated with their brand of choice.

 • 2 in 3 say they’ll stick with the brands they like and buy from them for years.